ovallcorba/d1Dplot/README.md

 d1Dplot is a plotting program for 1D X-ray diffraction (XRD) data (i.e. powder diffraction patterns).
 Its main purposes are to be user friendly, to provide specific tools for XRD data processing/analysis and the possibility to generate nice plots and figures for publications or reports.

-Detailed information can be found in the [users guide](d1Dplot_userguide.pdf) or in the publication ["XRD data visualization, processing and analysis with d1Dplot and d2Dplot software packages" *Multidisciplinary Digital Publishing Institute Proceedings* 62 (1), 9](https://www.mdpi.com/2504-3900/62/1/9)
+Detailed information can be found in the users guide ([pdf](d1Dplot_userguide.pdf) | [markdown](./docs/d1Dplot_userguide.md)) or in the publication ["XRD data visualization, processing and analysis with d1Dplot and d2Dplot software packages" *Multidisciplinary Digital Publishing Institute Proceedings* 62 (1), 9](https://www.mdpi.com/2504-3900/62/1/9)

 d1Dplot was a personal closed source project started on 2015 and actively maintained until 2020.
 From August 2022 the program is open source and licensed under the GPL-3.0 license.
 Sorry if the code is not compliant with standards, is a little bit messy and contains comments in catalan.